thehunmonkgroup/jester/doc/01-Intro.md

   foo = true and "bar" or "baz" -- returns bar foo = false and "bar" or "baz" -- returns baz
 ```

+These return false when what they compare is false or nil, all others return true.

 **Tables:**